 The theory is, dissolving Epsom salts—or magnesium sulfate heptahydrate, as scientists say—in your bathwater helps your body absorb much-needed magnesium.
 The mineral helps your body boost its immune system, keep blood pressure in check, strengthen bones, regulate blood sugar, and more.

-Magnesium has been shown to block NDMA receptors, which tell your brain when you’re hurt, says Amy Baxter, MD, founder and CEO of Pain Care Labs in Atlanta, Georgia.
+Magnesium has been shown to block NDMA receptors, which tell your brain when you’re hurt, says Amy Baxter, MD, founder and CEO of Pain Care Labs in Atlanta.
 “If you block those receptors, they don’t get the message that you’re hurt,” she says.
 “Magnesium blocks the receptors, so you perceive pain less.”
 Plus, research shows magnesium could fight inflammation, and studies have even found that taking magnesium sulfate through an IV could help soothe migraines, treat asthma, and even boost stroke recovery.
 So it seems to make sense that soaking in a big bath of magnesium could treat a host of health problems.

 That said, not many studies have looked at Epsom salts specifically.
 “Absence of proof is not proof of absence,” says Dr. Baxter, who is optimistic that future studies might find more benefits.
 Some studies have shown mud baths are more effective when applied directly on the skin than with a piece of nylon blocking it.
 Mud baths contain minerals, so the body might be absorbing magnesium through those, says Dr. Baxter.
 More research might show similar benefits from Epsom salt baths, but it’s too early to tell.